Make your opinion know

 Writing letters and personal emails

 To make your letter as effective as possible, use the proper address and salutation.
-For letters to your state senator and representative, the following sample form is suggested:
+For letters to your state senator and representative, I suggest the following sample form:

 |The Honorable John Q. Smith